UNSW-CEEM/nempy/docs/source/examples.rst

 *Results from example: for the QLD region a reasonable fit between modelled prices and historical prices is obtained.*

+.. warning:: Warning this script downloads approximately 8.5 GB of data from AEMO.

 .. literalinclude:: ../../examples/recreating_historical_dispatch.py
     :linenos:
     :language: python